sheinsight/reactive/docs/en/guide/introduction.md

   name: 'Bob',
   age: 18,
   hobbies: ['Swimming', 'Running'],
-  address: {
-    city: {
-      name: 'New York',
+  address: { city: { name: 'New York' } },
-    },
-  },
 })

 export default function App() {
-  // Re-renders when any part of store changes const state = store.useSnapshot()
+  // Will trigger re-render when any part of the store changes const state = store.useSnapshot()

   // Only re-renders when the `city` object in store changes